EmotiBit/EmotiBit_Docs/Getting_Started.md

   - **WARNING**: Make sure that the firmware you are trying to install has been written for the correct board version.
 Installing incompatible firmware may lead to unexpected behavior, or worse, may brick your device.
   </details>

-> [!Note]
-> For Linux and Advanced Users, follow the installation instructions below

 - <details><summary> Installing Emotibit Firmware on Feather M0 WiFi</summary>